61 Top Thanksgiving Table Décor Ideas That Feel Genuine in 2025

 28. Personal Arrangement

-Make your place cards work as Thanksgiving table decor too by making them out of tiny floral arrangements.
-Miniature pumpkin vases would take a little more time but really wow your guests.
-Even a singular tiny pot on each plate with just a few blooms is a nice touch.
-Use a paint marker to scroll their name across the front.
-If you have this many blooms on the table, consider strictly greenery or something else in the center so you don’t overdo it.
+Make your place cards work as Thanksgiving table décor too by making them out of tiny floral arrangements.
+Tiny floral arrangements at each place setting double as both decoration and a keepsake.
+Choose small pots or mini pumpkin vases and add just a few seasonal blooms.
+If you have a large number of guests, consider simple greenery or something else in the center so you don’t overdo it.

 29. Embroidered Napkins